catherineloesch/project4-react-frontend/README.md

 }
 ```

 The next step was to check the expiration date against the current date.
-If the expiration date is less than the current date, the token is expired and authentication fails.
+If the expiration date is less than the current date, the token has expired and authentication fails.
 If the expiration date is greater than the current date, authentication is successful.

 ```Javascript
 const checkTokenExp = (token_exp) => {